wissal555/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that Ãprints "hello, Word"
+A script that prints "hello, Word"